 Consequently, any card earning these award currencies can, in effect, earn EVA Air Infinity MileageLands miles.
 Even better, if you collect points through both Citi and Capital One, you can simply pool them together via transfers to EVA.

-EVA Air Infinity MileageLands is currently offering a promotion to buy miles with up to a 65% bonus.
-This is not an incredible offer by any means.
-But, it can present value in the right situation — such as topping off your miles for an upcoming redemption or when you're looking at a buying a ticket that costs more than the price of buying the miles.
+EVA Air Infinity MileageLands is currently offering a promotion to buy miles with up to a 40% bonus, which comes out to 2.86¢ per mile.
+This is not an incredible offer by any means, but it can present value in the right situation.
+That would include topping off your miles for an upcoming redemption or when you're looking at buying a ticket that costs more than the price of buying the miles.

-The main issue with this promotion is that you can't make a redemption that uses more than 50% purchased miles.
+The main issue with this promotion is that you can't make a redemption that uses more than 50% purchased miles for the booking.
 Thus, the value proposition of buying EVA miles loses some of its appeal.
-However, you can combine these miles with earned & transferred miles from bank programs to get to your desired award booking.
-Make sure to do the math and check the details before buying, so you know what you want to accomplish will really work and is really possible.
+However, you can combine these miles with earned miles and those transferred from bank programs to get to your desired award booking.

-Would you buy EVA miles with a 65% bonus?
+Would you buy EVA Infinity MileageLands miles with up to a 40% bonus?